 9 Ways To Recover From Burnout: Moving Forward When You're Exhausted

 When you're experiencing burnout, the resultant fatigue, cynicism, and detachment can distort reality so much that peace of mind seems lightyears away.
-That's because burnout runs deeper than typical stress; it's usually the result of dealing with challenging responsibilities or situations on a chronic basis.
-The impact of these stressors can accumulate and permeate virtually all areas of your life, leaving you feeling fizzled out across the board.
-This stress can even make you sick!
+That's because burnout runs deeper than typical stress; it's a mental health issue and is usually the result of dealing with a lack of work-life balance, work-related stress and challenging responsibilities or situations on a chronic basis.
+The impact of chronic stress can accumulate and permeate virtually all areas of your life over a long time, leading to emotional exhaustion and leaving you feeling fizzled out across the board.
+This stress can severely impact your quality of life and even make you sick!

 Burnout is usually a slow and gradual process – one that tends to rob people of their passion, their motivation, and energy, leaving them instead with feelings of exhaustion, disillusionment, and frustration.
 But as overwhelming and infiltrating as burnout can feel, recovering is possible.

-Here are 9 tips to help you recover if you’re experiencing burnout:
+Here are 9 tips to help you speed up the recovery process if you’re experiencing signs of burnout:

 1. Strengthen active reflection and self-compassion practices

-When helping individuals recover from burnout, I highly recommend extra self-compassion and patience, as well as reflective exercises to see the big picture of what may be going on.
+When helping individuals recover from burnout, self-compassion is a powerful tool, but patience and reflective exercises are the most important things to see the big picture of what may be going on and have a full recovery.

-Studies indicate that actively cultivating self-compassion and empathy can mitigate the impact of burnout.
+Studies indicate that actively cultivating self-compassion and empathy can make a key difference in symptoms of burnout.
 With practice, you can start cultivating self-compassion in your everyday life.
-This will alleviate existing burnout symptoms and prevent further ones.
+This will alleviate existing burnout symptoms and reduce the future risk of burnout.

-Here are some ways to practice self-compassion when recovering from burnout:
+Here are some effective ways to practice self-compassion and address burnout:

 • Be patient – give it time and focus.
 Reminding yourself that healing from burnout is a process and won’t happen from lighting just one candle or taking one bubble bath.